mishide/Springboard/Capstone_1/readme.md

 </div>

 The Code: Is contained in 2 notebooks for this project: <br>
 <a href="https://github.com/mishide/Springboard/blob/master/Capstone_1/scripts/Spondylo_Classification_EDA.ipynb">EDA Analysis</a><br> and <a href="https://github.com/mishide/Springboard/blob/master/Capstone_1/scripts/Spondlyo_Classification_Models.ipynb
 ">Machine Learning Models</a><br><br>
- EDA: performs the cleaning and initial statistical analysis<br><br>
+ <bold>EDA:</bold> performs the cleaning and initial statistical analysis<br><br>
- Machine Learning Models: first addresses feature correlations, then builds and tests the model, and finally reports results and recommendations
+<bold> Machine Learning Models:</bold> first addresses feature correlations, then builds and tests the model, and finally reports results and recommendations